joachim-gassen/sposm/README.md

 ### Setting up the environment: The local way

+**NOTE: This step requires you to make substantial changes to your computing environment by installing various additional software.
+If you do not like that idea, consider using docker instead.
+This is generally a good idea as we will be using docker anyhow to build portable development environments and replication kits.
+See below.**

-You need the following to run the code of the repo (Installation links for Windows in brackets)
+You need the following to run the code of the repository (Installation links for Windows in brackets)

 - git: https://gitforwindows.org